13 FREE DIY Kids Activity Calendars

 - Choose Activities or Skills to work on

-- A Calendar template (free calendars are available from google Docs or Microsoft word)
+- Choose A Calendar template (free calendars are available from google Docs or Microsoft word)

 - Choose Clip Art (Optional: add some fun clip art to your calendar.)

 First, you’ll need to choose what you want your activities to be about.
 Lead with your child’s natural interests.
 Do they enjoy seasonal activities?
 Would they like to learn about spring or Easter (or both)?
 Decide what theme you’ll do for the month (or week).

 Popular Kids Activities Calendar Theme Ideas

 3 weeks to a month is a much better time frame for kids to focus on a theme.
 Younger children thrive when there is a lot of repetition and plenty of time to practice skills & explore topics.
 This creates a safe space to learn and grow as well as provide opportunities (plenty of time) for mastery.